-As we enter the 2025 session, supporting families with young children remains a top policy priority of Voices for Utah Children.
-At the forefront of our advocacy efforts is the urgent need to address families' critical child care needs.
+This 2025 session, supporting families with young children remained a top policy priority of Voices for Utah Children.
+The urgent need to address families' critical child care needs remained at the forefront of our advocacy efforts.

-We are working closely with several legislators to propose much-needed public investment in the child care sector.
-We are also supporting multiple early care and education bills being championed by other legislators and organizations.
+We worked closely with several legislators to propose much-needed public investment in the child care sector.
+We also supported multiple early care and education bills being championed by other legislators and organizations.
+Here's what passed (and what didn't):

 Child Care Priorities